cablelabs/architect-challenge/README.md

 Again, use whatever editor or IDE you feel most comfortable in.

+The Swagger file you deliver should be fully compliante with [Swagger Version 2.0](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).

 ## Deliverables

 1. The project that has your complete solution.